 So, copy these instructions or think of something better to suit your system.
 If you want a ball-hogging side that utilises these diagonal switches, similar instructions will probably be suitable.

 Lastly, despite all this, other factors can make or break your side’s fortunes.
 Keep a close eye on your training schedule to develop, motivate and condition your players.
 Keep an even closer eye on set pieces to see if you’re making the most of them.
-I’m delighted at the difference these changes have made to my WBA’s side results, though:
+Look at the difference these changes have made to my WBA’s side results, though:

 Onto England next!